Penne al Forno is baked pasta with a creamy five-cheese sauce, extra melted cheese, and crispy breadcrumbs on top.

 Penne, ziti, or another beloved type of Italian pasta is preferred for this dish, though I almost always use penne.
 The firm and long tubes of pasta are perfect for holding sauce.

 If you’ve ever had Olive Garden’s 5-Cheese Ziti al Forno, you’ll find this recipe to be very similar.
+Another fantastic pasta dish with similar flavors to try is this giant cheese stuffed shells with spinach.
+It’s packed with three cheeses and spinach.

 The sauce is made with tomatoes and cream, plus five Italian cheeses.
 Here is what you’ll need.
 We’ll talk more specifically about the cheeses down below.